EXPERIENCED MINNESOTA MOTORCYCLE CRASH ATTORNEYS

 This makes riding a motorcycle a serious hobby to undertake.
 Enjoying a pleasant motorcycle trip can quickly take a nasty turn, so all riders should have an action plan ready in case a collision or other cause of injury happens during a ride.

 If you are a motorcyclist, this page will help you navigate the intricacies that are involved with motorcycle accidents.
 This information will help you to better understand what you should do to prevent motorcycle accidents.
-And of course if you are injured, to get the right help after being involved in a Minnesota motorcycle accident.
+And of course, if you are injured, get the right help after being involved in a Minnesota motorcycle accident.
+Contact an experienced personal injury attorney as soon as possible.

 Motorcycle Accident Statistics

-The need for motorcycle riders to protect their recovery rights after an accident are always important, especially when you consider the following statistics:
+The need for motorcycle riders to protect their recovery rights after an accident is always important, especially when you consider the following statistics:

 - Another driver violates a motorcyclist’s right of way, causing an accident, in about two-thirds of all motorcycle accidents that involve other vehicles.